 Connect the upper body with the lower body.

-From the connection of the upper and lower, when doing the form the releasing of the tension i.e. sinking, generates the upward momentum, which is what generates the movement.
+When doing the form, the releasing of the tension i.e., sinking, generates the upward momentum, which is what generates the movement.

 Stillness in motion and motion in stillness.

 And with regards to the generated motion that drives up, it the released again with stillness (sinking).
-Thus stillness in motion.
+Thus, stillness is in motion.